joshmtucker/OrientationEvents/README.md

 # OrientationEvents
 Handle device orientation events with Framer Studio. **To SEE and USE values, you must run your prototype on a mobile device that supports device orientation events.**

-Properties were taken from <a href="https://developer.mozilla.org/en-US/docs/Web/Events/deviceorientation">deviceorientation</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/Events/devicemotion">devicemotion</a>.
+Code was applied from <a href="https://developer.mozilla.org/en-US/docs/Web/Events/deviceorientation">deviceorientation</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/Events/devicemotion">devicemotion</a>.
 View the <a href="http://www.w3.org/TR/orientation-event/#devicemotion">DeviceOrientationEvents Event Specification</a> for full source.

 # Usage